zyra/ngx-facebook/README.md

 # ngx-facebook

-# This package has been renamed to ngx-facebook

 This is a wrapper for the official Facebook JavaScript SDK.
 It makes it easier to use Facebook SDK with Angular 2+ by providing components, providers and types.

 <br><br>